Mo7amed-tal3at/telecom-customer-churn-analysis-da/README.md

   - ### *interpretation*: The conflict between digital convenience and customer preferences highlights the need for personalized billing strategies that match the demographic profile of each segment.

+### 🤖 Churn Prediction Model

+To enhance the analysis, a machine learning classification model was developed to predict which customers are most likely to churn.

+- The data was preprocessed by encoding categorical variables, handling missing values, and scaling numerical features.
+- A Random Forest model was trained on the cleaned dataset.

+🧠 **Prediction Outcome:**
+- The model predicted **376 customers are likely to churn**.
+- Most of these high-risk customers are located in:
+  - **Uttar Pradesh**
+  - **Maharashtra**
+  - **Tamil Nadu**
+  - **Karnataka**

+- The majority of them use **Credit Card** and **Bank Withdrawal** as their payment methods.

+✅ These predictions can help the company take proactive steps to retain valuable customers before they leave, by targeting them with personalized offers, surveys, or improved service.

 ---